lawnjelly/godot-lsimd/README.md

 * Strided generic versions of functions (for use on external arrays)

 # Notes
-As yet some operations are not possible to autovectorize and require intrinsics.
-These both depend on the platform, and on the availability of the instructions on the running hardware, which must be tested at runtime.
+As yet some operations are difficult / impossible to autovectorize and require compiling without disabling intrinsics for maximum speed.
+These include sqrt, inverse sqrt and operations which depend on these.